arviz-devs/GSoD/CZI/viz_evaluation.md

 # ArviZ Visual Refresh, Python API Assessment, and other advice
-ArviZ is a Python and Julia libary for exploratory analysis of Bayesian models, and includes many [vizualizations](https://python.arviz.org/en/latest/examples/index.html) to that end.
+ArviZ is a Python and Julia library for exploratory analysis of Bayesian models, and includes many [vizualizations](https://python.arviz.org/en/latest/examples/index.html) to that end.